Chris56974/Pethreon/CONTRIBUTING.md

 # How to develop on the Rinkeby test network

-My contract is currently deployed on the Rinkeby test network at [0xa6Af639091752d535e9B3B826e9B91A575205390](https://rinkeby.etherscan.io/address/0xFe63E035A1bbA894A614409371A0eb5726eEc09e).
+My contract is currently deployed on the Rinkeby test network at [0xa6Af639091752d535e9B3B826e9B91A575205390](https://rinkeby.etherscan.io/address/0xa6Af639091752d535e9B3B826e9B91A575205390).
 You can't update smart contracts after they've already been deployed.
 So you're going to have to deploy a completely new contract and point the frontend to that new contract address.
 You're going to need "rinkeby ether" to deploy to Rinkeby too, which you can get from a [faucet](https://faucets.chain.link/rinkeby).
-After you fund your rinkeby account, you need to grab your private key from the metamask settings and put it in a .env file in the backend package.
+After you fund your rinkeby account, you need to grab your private key from the metamask settings and put it in a .env file in the backend.
+You can then deploy it by running yarn deploy:rinkeby at the root.
 You can find more information in the .env.example files in both the backend and the frontend.

 # Common Errors